Fall Special Offer

 A reverse osmosis system (often called an RO system) differs from a filtration system in a few key ways.

-An RO system uses reverse pressure to force water through a semipermeable membrane.5 Contaminants that can’t pass through this membrane are thus separated from the purified water and carried away via a secondary “reject” stream.5 Additional filters on either side of the membrane can act as a way of supplying additional protection against TDS.
+An RO system uses reverse pressure to force water through a semipermeable membrane.
+Contaminants that can’t pass through this membrane are thus separated from the purified water and carried away via a secondary “reject” stream.
+Additional filters on either side of the membrane act as a way of supplying additional protection against TDS.

-Because an RO system typically lowers mineral and chemical TDS levels,5 it can prove an ideal option for people wishing to avoid various side effects of mineral water.
-An RO system can help achieve more efficient appliances, improve water taste, and support healthier skin and hair.4
+Because an RO system typically lowers mineral and chemical TDS levels, it can prove an ideal option for people wishing to avoid various side effects of mineral water.

 For example, each of the available reverse osmosis systems: